suryakolachana/Flights-Data-Analysis/README.md

 4. Defing the Dag to orchestrate couple of spark jobs.

-5. DatabricksSubmitRunOperator Parameters:

-   new_cluster = {

-     'spark_version': '7.3.x-scala2.12',

-     'num_workers': 2,

-     'node_type_id': 'i3.xlarge',

-   }

-6. Error Handling: When using the operator, any failure in submitting the job, starting or accessing the cluster, or connecting with the Databricks API will propagate to a failure of the airflow task and generate an error message in the logs.
+5. Error Handling: When using the operator, any failure in submitting the job, starting or accessing the cluster, or connecting with the Databricks API will propagate to a failure of the airflow task and generate an error message in the logs.
 If there is a failure in the job itself, like in one of the notebooks, that failure will also propagate to a failure of the airflow task.
 Please check below.

    ![image](https://user-images.githubusercontent.com/48069267/116017778-8d946e00-a60e-11eb-9815-c7d0ec301b32.png)

-7. The Pipeline is scheduled to run on a Yearly Basis but we can change into monthly or daily depending on the Business needs.
+6. The Pipeline is scheduled to run on a Yearly Basis but we can change into monthly or daily depending on the Business needs.

 #####   Databricks: